-Coming-of-age story set against the fall of the socialist Allende government in Chile in 1973 effectively uses a school experiment to provide a melancholy look at the failure of a democratic society free from class divisions.
-Accomplished third feature from Chilean director Andres Wood stands a strong chance of breaking beyond Spanish-language markets.
+A coming-of-age story set against the fall of the socialist Allende government and the installation of the military junta in Chile in 1973, “Machuca” effectively uses a school experiment to provide a melancholy look at the failure of a democratic society free from class divisions.
+Richly human in focus, the drama steadily cranks up its political and emotional charge, poignantly viewing its themes through the eyes of two 11-year-old boys.
+Accomplished third feature from Chilean director Andres Wood stands a strong chance of breaking beyond Spanish-language markets into general arthouse situations.

 One of Chile’s most successful young filmmakers, NYU-trained Wood’s previous features “Football Stories” and “Loco Fever” displayed strong story sense, unforced humor, an incisive grasp of character and robust visual command.
 While it could do with minor tightening of the final stretch, “Machuca” shows further refinement of those talents in a story with greater dramatic weight.

 Protagonists are two boys from opposite worlds: Gonzalo Infante (Matias Quer), is a shy kid from a well-heeled family in an upscale Santiago suburb, while Pedro Machuca (Ariel Mateluna) and his family live below the poverty line in a humble shantytown a few blocks away.
 In a bid to foster mutual respect and tolerance between boys from different backgrounds, liberal-minded priest Father McEnroe (Ernesto Malbran) admits Pedro and four other underprivileged kids to the exclusive St. Patrick’s English School he heads.